 - Minimum Stay Requirement: The Department may impose a minimum stay requirement for dates of high use during holidays and special events.
-Specific holidays include: Memorial Day, Fourth of July, Thanksgiving and Labor Day.
+Specific holidays include Memorial Day, Fourth of July, Thanksgiving, and Labor Day.

 REFUNDS & CANCELLATIONS

-Refunds will not be given for bugs, bad weather, campfire bans, low lake water, wildlife, or general dissatisfaction of the facilities.
+Refunds will not be given for bugs, bad weather, campfire bans, low lake water, wildlife, or general dissatisfaction with the facilities.
 Refunds will only be approved for malfunctioning facilities/camping sites, medical emergencies, or other extreme conditions.